AtreyaSh/remoteSensingThesis/README.md

 $ sudo apt-get install python-pygments
 ```

 Compilation of the tex files into pdf requires the following command with a `--shell-escape` for the `minted` tex-package to work.
+Due to size related issues, the directory containing images has been excluded but is available upon request.

 ```shell
 $ pdflatex --shell-escape -synctex=1 -interaction=nonstopmode Thesis_Manuscript.tex